77 Book Club Discussion Questions (For Any Book)

 • Have an open-ended quality

-• Encourage sharing of personal experiences
+• Encourage the sharing of personal experiences

 • Inspire you to form an opinion